 Big Lies in a Small Town

 A decades-old disappearance, and a quest to find the truth . . .
-Big Lies in a Small Town, by the internationally bestselling author Diane Chamberlain, is a sweeping novel about two women connected by a painting that holds many dark secrets.
+Big Lies in a Small Town, by the bestselling author Diane Chamberlain, is an emotional novel about two women connected by a painting that holds many dark secrets.

 ‘Fans of Jodi Picoult’s style will love how Diane Chamberlain writes’ - Candis